chao-chan/SkidCheck-2.0-Edit/README.md

 Hooks (SERVER side):
 This is called when a known cheater is detected.
 Return true to stop the default message and handle it yourself, such as for custom chatboxes/punishments.

+sk_kick must be 0 for this to work, which will ALLOW them to join the server unless handled yourself in this hook!

 hook.Add("OnSkid", "SK", function(ply, Reason) return true end)
 ```